Chennai developer reimagines the calculator, wins Apple design award

-It was a surprise Raja Vijayaram will never forget.
+It was a surprise Raja Vijayaraman will never forget.
 When he packed his bags for Apple WWDC from Chennai, Raja has no idea he would be on stage receiving an Apple Design Award on Day 1 of the developer conference.
 His app Calzy, an elegantly designed calculator app, had been picked up by Apple for the awards and Raja had been flown in to San Jose without being told that he was a winner.
 So there Raja was on stage in his Rajnikanth T-shirt with the world watching his reimagining of the calculator.

 Also read: Apple WWDC 2018: 7 iOS 12 features that will change the way you use the iPhone